No synthetic colouring in feed

 Information about the criterion

 Per an industry-agreement within Swedish Egg production, synthetic colouring is not used in Swedish production.
 In other EU countries it is commonly used in production to give the yolk a colour which is appreciated by consumers.
 Market availability is high for whole shell eggs.
-Availability is less for other non-compund egg products and limited for compound products made of eggs.
+Availability is less for other non-compound egg products and limited for compound products made of eggs.

 Motive